 You can apply for anything that would give you a break from your caring role, for example:

-Someone to spend time with the person you care for while you go to a class or group,
+Companion or sitter service to spend time with the person you care to enable you time for yourself,

 VOCAL can only assist carers with application to the above funds if:-